steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Short Term
     Should a relief module wrap the Python C++ extensions (instead of ImageTransform)?

-    What is the optimal size of the kernel radius?
-        The article uses a radius of 10.
-        GaussianKernel::Radius returns 11.
-    How many passes are required for GaussianBoxBlur?

     Why does the VSCode Python debugger not find modules in other folders?
         This happens only in the debugger.
         Adding .env to the workspace root resolves the issue.